CodeAndCake/HG2TWL/misc/games-as-systems.md

 From [Designing Games to Understand Complexity](http://www.molleindustria.org/blog/designing-games-to-understand-complexity)

 > Some issues seem to have way too many *moving parts* to be reduced to personal stories or linear cause-and-effect relationships.
-That’s where games and simulations can help!
+That's where games and simulations can help!
 By playing and making games we can take a step out of the social systems we inhabit, conceptualise them as a whole, identify the conflicting forces in play, and envision better **systems**.

 ### What are **systems**?